opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

       If compatibility sets have same score, that means any of these compatibility sets pass the compatibility check is successful in matching the compatibility requirements.

-      The compatibility-score is used for selecting optimal image in descending order for those compaibility sets pass the comaptibility check.
+      The compatibility-score is used for selecting optimal image in descending order for those compatibility sets pass the compatibility check.

       The value type of this field is INT.